 - 5.1 The Act allows for two different types of groups to make representations regarding applications and also to apply to have existing licences reviewed by the Authority.
-These groups are "Responsible Authorities" and "Interested Parties" - 5.2 The Act defines Responsible Authorities as: - 5.3 S.157 of the Act identifies the bodies that are to be treated as responsible authorities.
+These groups are "Responsible Authorities" and "Interested Parties". - 5.2 The Act defines Responsible Authorities as: - 5.3 S.157 of the Act identifies the bodies that are to be treated as responsible authorities.
 They are: - a.
-The council's Licensing Department (as the licensing authority) - b. the Gambling Commission - c. the chief officer of police or chief constable for the area in which the premises is wholly or partially situated
+The council's Licensing Department (as the licensing authority) - b. the Gambling Commission - c. the chief officer of police or chief constable for the area in which the premises is wholly or partially situated - d. the fire and rescue authority for the same area - e. the council's local planning authority - f.
+The council's Environmental Health department (an authority which has functions in relation to pollution to the environment or harm to human health) - g. anybody, designated in writing by the licensing authority, as competent to advise about the protection of children from harm - h.
+HM Revenue & Customs - any other person prescribed in regulations by the Secretary of State.

-- d. the fire and rescue authority for the same area - e. the council's local planning authority - f. the relevant authority as defined in s.6 of the Fire (Scotland) Act 2005? - g.
-The council's Environmental Health department (an authority which has functions in relation to pollution to the environment or harm to human health) - h. anybody, designated in writing by the licensing authority, as competent to advise about the protection of children from harm - i.
-HM Revenue & Customs - j. any other person prescribed in regulations by the Secretary of State. - 5.4 In relation to a vessel: - a navigation authority having functions in relation to the waters where the vessel is usually moored or berthed or any water where it is or is proposed to be navigated at a time when it is used for licensable activities; - b. the Environment Agency; - c. the Canal and River Trust; - d. the Secretary of State; or - e. any other person prescribed in regulations by the Secretary of State. - 5.5 The contact details of Responsible Authorities under the Gambling Act 2005 are attached at Appendix 2 and are also available via the Council's website www.walsall.gov.uk.
+5.4 In relation to a vessel:

+- a. a navigation authority having functions in relation to the waters where the vessel is usually moored or berthed or any water where it is or is proposed to be navigated at a time when it is used for licensable activities.

+- b. the Environment Agency.

+- c. the Canal and River Trust.

+- d. the Secretary of State, or - e. any other person prescribed in regulations by the Secretary of State. - 5.5 The contact details of Responsible Authorities under the Gambling Act 2005 are attached at Appendix 2 and are also available via the Council's website www.walsall.gov.uk.

-Interested parties
+Interested Parties